 Second board of nigiri – oops, I was wrong.
 This is the salmon board, with king salmon, sockeye, amaebi, hotate, and two other things I can’t identify.
 Everyone loves the deep fried amaebi head.
 Amaebi is just spot prawn, of course, and actually comes from the Puget Sound.
 Apparently they change their gender as they mature and only the immature spot prawns are used for amaebi and the mature spot prawns are harvested in June and are better cooked.

 King salmon, or sake.
 I really don’t understand why this is named similarly to the drink.
 Also there have been occasions (in Momiji) when we order the sake salmon and are mistaken to have ordered sockeye.
 Seriously guys, decide on whether you want to use Japanese names or English names of salmon and stick with it!

 Tamago with sweet potato whisked into the egg mix.
 Really more like a castella cake than a tamago sushi.
 I prefer regular tamago sushi!
 This must be an acquired taste.
 It’s not dislikeable… I just don’t get it.

 My black cod kasuzuke – the sake taste is a little too strong here I think!
-I prefer a milder marinate, like the black cod at Kisaku.
+I prefer a milder marinade, like the black cod at Kisaku.
 Instead of ume they served it with a little pickled raspberry which was so interesting.

 At $95 this is definitely one of the pricier (if not priciest?) omakases in Seattle but the quality also corresponds to the price.
 If I’m not wrong the cooked food set menus are around $78.
 You can definitely order a la carte here.
 You can reserve tables in advance (not the bar seating though, that you have to queue for) and I am not that fanatic about having the nigiri freshly served piece by piece since I am not the one eating the nigiri :P so table seating is always fine with me.
 And sometimes we bring guests here and standing in line can be a pain.